 Other sources of caffeine include tea, energy drinks, chocolate, soda, and even some brands of ice cream.
 But, what’s caffeine exactly?

-It is a stimulant found in some drinks and foods that accelerate the central nervous system.
+It is a stimulant found in some drinks and foods that accelerates the central nervous system.

 For most people caffeine doesn’t seem to affect blood glucose levels significantly.
 So, they can consume up to 400mg of caffeine per day without any side effects.

 However, when it comes to people with diabetes, caffeine shows a different reaction to their blood sugar levels.

 Numerous studies show people with type 2 diabetes have different reactions to caffeine.
 Generally, it increases their insulin and blood sugar levels.

-One research involved people with the disease who received 250mg caffeine pills twice a day.
+One research involved people with the disease who received 250mg of caffeine pills twice a day.
 Once at breakfast and another with their lunch.
 The amount of caffeine equals that in 2 cups of coffee with each meal.

 The blood sugar levels of the participants were higher on days when they didn’t get caffeine by 8 percent.
 What’s more, their reading was increasing after each meal.

-These results are proof that caffeine has a significant impact on the body’s response to the hormone which lets sugar inside the cells and gets transformed into energy.
+These results are proof that caffeine has a significant impact on the body’s response to the hormone which lets sugar inside the cells and gets transformed it into energy.
 This hormone is insulin.